1006 Absence from Work

 -

 An employee is required to authorize the release of the results of the medical examination to an authorized official in OHR.
-The results must be considered confidential and are to be shared with individuals only on a “need to know” basis.
+The results must be considered confidential and are to be shared with individuals only on a “need-to-know” basis.

 -

-Upon receipt of the results, a determination regarding request for use of leave, leave of absence without pay or return to work will be made.
+Upon receipt of the results, a determination regarding request for use of leave, leave of absence without pay, or return to work will be made.

 -